 2011-05-13 At Tienhsian there is a Buddhist temple which we visited.
 The temple seemed able to handle many tourists, with grills and vendors, however no one was there (tourists or merchants). photo credit - Jeff

 2011-05-13 Here I am at the Buddhist temple.
 The only person we found at the temple was singing inside of this building. photo credit - Jeff

 2011-05-13 An overview from our perch at the Buddhist Temple.

 2011-05-13 Next we climbed down to where everyone had written with stones.
 You can see Jeff on the right side of this picture.

-2011-05-13 Stopped for a small lunch at a shady looking vendor.
-In Taiwan this Hey Song Sarsaparilla is common, and delicious!
-I wish I could find sarsaparilla flavored soda elsewhere, I might need to make some when I get home.
+2011-05-13 Stopped for a small lunch at a shady-looking vendor.
+In Taiwan this Hey Song Sarsaparilla is common and delicious!
+I wish I could find sarsaparilla flavoured soda elsewhere, I might need to make some when I get home.

 2011-05-13 After discovering that we had another two hours before the bus left, we went on a hike.
 It was actually a little difficult, which made the hike a lot more fun. photo credit - Jeff

 2011-05-13 This hike let us see new scenery.
 More of the same gorge, but it is all beautiful.

 2011-05-13 One feature of our hike was this aluminum bridge, which was crudely repaired with sticks.
 I'm sure that boulders caused the original damage, but I was still nervous crossing it.

 2011-05-13 Along the hike there is a small bamboo patch which grew over the foundations of a small village.
 The signs along the way told us about how the Japanese occupation of the island had these towns moved so that they were easier to govern.
 I have no idea how a town could function in this gorge: there didn't even seem to be enough flat room for a house, much less crops or livestock.